vicramkotecha/kids_playground/README.md

   - Rabbits: Fast (speed 2) and restore 40 hunger points
   - Squirrels: Slower (speed 1) and restore 25 hunger points
 - Smart animals that move randomly but avoid walls
+- Escape mechanics: Animals have a 50% chance to escape when caught
 - Win condition: Catch all animals (with celebratory confetti! 🎉)
 - Lose condition: Run out of hunger